E3 2010: How did this one compare for you personally?

-So an E3 can%26rsquo;t betypified by release schedules.
+So an E3 can’t betypified by release schedules.
 It has to be defined much more subjectively and personally than that.
-So I%26rsquo;m about throw objectivity to the wind andtell you how it worked out for me this year.
+So I’m about throw objectivity to the wind andtell you how it worked out for me this year.
 And then I want to know how it worked out for you.

 Above: Like I said, this article is not about being objective

 Basically, E3 2010 was my favourite E3 in years.
-That doesn%26rsquo;t necessarily mean it was the best -in fact it certainly wasn%26rsquo;t -but it was my favourite.
+That doesn’t necessarily mean it was the best -in fact it certainly wasn’t -but it was my favourite.
 The reason?
 Nintendo.
-I%26rsquo;d really given up on ever having reason to say that again.
+I’d really given up on ever having reason to say that again.
 In fact that probably plays a part in compounding my reaction.
-But whether coloured by my years of grief at Nintendo%26rsquo;s casual swing or not, that conference made my E3.
+But whether coloured by my years of grief at Nintendo’s casual swing or not, that conference made my E3.

 It wasn't just the 3DS.
-It wasn%26rsquo;t just the hardcore Wii line-up.
+It wasn’t just the hardcore Wii line-up.
 It was the way Nintendo conducted itself and the way it presented everything.
 Casual ambassador and squealing soccer mom Cammie Dunaway had been left at home.
 Reggie was being badass again, without a single simpering reference to smiles.
-Miyamoto actually turned up, and didn%26rsquo;t look embarrassed by the game he%26rsquo;d brought along this year.
+Miyamoto actually turned up, and didn’t look embarrassed by the game he’d brought along this year.
 Iwata had a 3DS with him rather than a Vitality Sensor.

 Above: Rumour has it this sign was on the door to Nintendo's press conference.
 And on theside of its corporate jets on the way to E3.